dmouscher/nomic/rules-3.md

 This proposal looks to build off of rule 312.
 At a cost of blemflarck, a player can start harvesting resources from their controlled tiles on the map.
 For 4 BF, a player can start a tile's production of perpetual resources.
 Perpetual resources will produce 3 units of their resource a Day.
 A LAND tile will produce the perpetual resource of corn.
-A WATER tile will produce the perpetual resource of fish.
+A WATER tile will produce nothing.
 For 7 BF, a player can start a non-perpetual operation on a tile.
 This operation will produce 1 of the tile's non-perpetual resource each Day for the next 5 days, after which the tile will lose its status  of producing the resource.
 At a cost of more BF it can reenter this status.
 A LAND tile will produce the non-perpetual resource of steel.
 A WATER tile will produce the non-perpetual resource of oil.